Margaret Graf Garrisi, MD

-Margaret Graf Garrisi, M.D. joined the Institute for Reproductive Medicine and Science in 1999.
-Dr. Garrisi brings more than 20 years of experience and achievement in Obstetrics, Gynecology and Infertility to her position as Medical Director of Assisted Reproduction in the Division of Reproductive Endocrinology.
+Margaret Graf Garrisi, MD is a Founding Partner at the Institute for Reproductive Medicine and Science.
+Dr. Garrisi brings more than 20 years of experience and achievement in Obstetrics, Gynecology, and Infertility to her position as Medical Director of Assisted Reproduction in the Division of Reproductive Endocrinology.

 Dr. Garrisi fills many roles at IRMS and in the community.
 She is a clinical specialist with expertise in the diagnosis and surgical treatment of fibroids, uterine polyps, and endometriosis.
 Dr. Garrisi also lectures to physician groups and the public about topics related to reproductive health and infertility.
 But perhaps the professional role Dr. Garrisi values more than any other is the opportunity to meet with and consult with her patients—a process she says is very much a two-way street: